Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.

 mkdir my-jekyll-website cd my-jekyll-website bundle init

-This step is optional, but encouraged.
-We’re going to configure Bundler to install
+This step is optional.
+In this step, we’re going to configure Bundler to install

 gems in the

-other gems on your system.
-If you skip this step, Bundler will install your
+If you skip this step, Bundler will install your dependencies to the location

 Bundler Config is Persistent